 Q: Once you find a writer, what kind of instructions do you give them so I know they won’t be copying or spinning other articles, and ensure it’s original content?

-Already in the job description I make it clear that I want original engaging content.
-Now when it comes time to write the articles I give them the keywords and let them know where I want them, usually in title, first and last paragraph.
+Already in the job description, I make it clear that I want original engaging content.
+Now when it comes time to write the articles I give them the keywords and let them know where I want them, usually in the title, first and last paragraph.
 I also let them know what kind of article I want.
-Should the article be fun, informative, list type, review style, what ever it is you need, you have to communicate with your writer.
+Should the article be fun, informative, list type, review style, whatever it is you need, you have to communicate with your writer.

 Andrew sent me a quick question;